vinaynaidu/blog/_posts/2016-01-07-how-would-you-tweet-if-you-were-drunk.markdown

 ### Room for improvement

-Though the basics of the sentence generation is in place, it is a bit too slow as it constructs the dictionary for every user by placing them in memory.
+Though the basics of the sentence generation is in place, it could be made faster.
+It constructs the dictionary for every user by placing them in memory.
 Perhaps changing the dictionary to a better data structure and using redis is a way to make it faster, it needs a bit of research.

 I'd also like to add some interactive-ness to the bot by making it respond to users.
 If someone wanted to see their own drunk tweet, they could tweet the bot and ask for a drunk tweet.
 I'll have to find some time to make these improvements, and when I do, I'll update this blog post.